-Client A requests content from the DO cache server.
+Client A requests content from the Connected Cache server.

-If the cache doesn't include the content, then the DO cache server gets it from the CDN.
+If the cache doesn't include the content, then the Connected Cache server gets it from the CDN.

 If the cache server fails to respond, the client downloads the content from the CDN.

-Clients use DO to get pieces of the content from peers, such as client B and client C.
+Clients will also use DO to get pieces of the content from peers, such as client B and client C.